PeteClubSeven/cktap-transport/README.md

 }
 ```

-## Additional information
+## Additional Information

 Concrete implementations exist for the following plugins:

 - [nfc_manager](https://github.com/okadan/flutter-nfc-manager) v3.3.0
-  - v4.0.0 will bring breaking changes so it will need updating
   - Available here: https://pub.dev/packages/cktap_transport_nfc_manager
+  - A rewrite will be required for v4.0.0 as it introduces a completely different API